sudostake/sudostake_web_near/docs/features/discover.md

 ## Tips for everyday use
 - Use Discover to compare offers quickly: we highlight annualised interest so you can skim.
+- Ready to lend?
+Follow [Fund a liquidity request](../guides/fund-liquidity-request.md) from the vault page linked on each card.
 - If a request disappears after funding, it either filled or expired; refresh to confirm and check your lender dashboard for the new position.